YAKEcloud/yake/docs/docs/overview.md

 ## Getting Started

 ### Locally
-Checkout the the Readme in the repository for getting started locally.
+Checkout the [Readme](https://github.com/YAKEcloud/yake/blob/main/README.md) in the repository for getting started locally.

 ### In the cloud (production scenario)
 First, make sure that you satisfy the requirements below and then follow the installtion guide.